GLP-1 Samples

 Compounded semaglutide and tirzepatide remain the cheapest legitimate path to a GLP-1 molecule for cash-pay patients in 2026 — but the legal, commercial, and clinical landscape around them shifted in 2024–2025, and most consumer-facing pages haven't caught up.
 This guide reflects what's actually legal, available, and clinically defensible right now.

-We verified the pharmacy partner of every program on this list against state board records, confirmed 503B outsourcing facility registrations through the FDA's public directory, ordered samples through anonymized accounts, and tested third-party potency-and-sterility certificates.
+We verified the pharmacy partner of every program on this list against state board records, confirmed 503B outsourcing facility registrations through the FDA's public directory, verified pharmacy state-board records and FDA 503B registrations, and tested third-party potency-and-sterility certificates.
 Programs that wouldn't disclose their pharmacy partner are not on this page.
 Programs operating outside their state license are not on this page.

 19